 I am the Principal’s Administrative Assistant at MJHS.
 It is a pleasure to come to work every day!
 We have a wonderful and dedicated staff.
 Our office’s main goal is to be helpful to the students, parents and staff.
 If you have any questions, do not hesitate to call or come in to see us.
 I am available from 7:30 am to 3:30 pm.

 Welcome to Geography!
 We are so excited to have you on the Green Team this year!
 I grew up in Tremont and received my Bachelor’s degree from Illinois Wesleyan University in 2005.
 After teaching for 4 years in Dwight, IL I welcomed the opportunity to come closer to home and teach at MJHS.
 One of the things I love about teaching geography is the opportunity to look at cultures and people all over the world.
 I have had the opportunity to travel to a few places like Australia, Romania, and South Africa and I love seeing how people in other parts of the world live.
 I’m excited to bring that experience to our classroom at MJHS.
 When I’m not teaching I enjoy being outside, exercising, and spending time with my family.
 My husband Justin and I were married in 2012 and now have two beautiful girls, Elsie and Evelyn.
 We recently moved to Morton and love being a part of this great community!
 I look forward to getting to know the new green team students this year!

 My mission for geography is not only to help the students gain a better understanding for cultures and climates of other parts of the world but also to better understand how those cultures have influenced where we are today.
 I hope that the students will leave my classroom with a passion for learning and an understanding of people and places all over the world.

 I am honored and excited to be able to tell people that I am a teacher at Grundy Elementary School!!
-After completing 13 years in this profession, I can honestly say that I can't picture myself ever doing anything else!
+I have been teaching since 2006.
+I can honestly say that I can't picture myself ever doing anything else!
 Teaching is my passion!